 So what is the difference between a goal and a system?
 As explained in Atomic Habits “a goal is a result you want to achieve.
 A system is a process that leads to those results.”
-Goals are hyper focused on our destination whereas systems embrace the journey which indeed most agree is where the emotional fulfillment of achieving our goals actually lies.
+Goals are hyper-focused on our destination whereas systems embrace the journey which indeed most agree is where the emotional fulfillment of achieving our goals lies.

 “The purpose of building systems is to continue playing the game, true long term thinking is goal-less thinking.
 It’s not about a single accomplishment.
 It is about the endless cycle of refinement and continuous improvement.
 Ultimately it is your commitment to the process that will determine your progress”

-Reviewing my goal of keeping a tidy workspace, the reason why I always find myself back with a messy workspace is because I have not built a habit of putting things back where they belong straight away, there is no system maintaining its organisation.
-While it is important to have a general idea of where we are going, the main point Clear puts across in his book is to remove the habit of continually delaying our happiness until we reach xyz milestones or goals.
-Instead it is to focus on trusting ourselves and the system we have built in place.
-It's about ‘trusting the process’.
+Reviewing my goal of keeping a tidy workspace, the reason why I always find myself back with a messy workspace is that I have not built a habit of putting things back where they belong straight away, there is no system maintaining its organisation.
+While it is important to have a general idea of where we are going, the main point Clear puts across in his book is to remove Trusting the process 2 the habit of continually delaying our happiness until we reach XYZ milestones or goals.
+Instead, it is to focus on trusting ourselves and the system we have a built-in place.
+It’s about ‘trusting the process’.

-The reason I bring this simple yet powerful piece of wisdom from James Clear, is because life as we have seen is unpredictable and fluctuates uncontrollable.
-While many of us thrived off of rigorously structured routines those who have systems in place are more likely to be emotionally fulfilled and in turn more productive than those who rely on overly narrow goals.
+The reason I bring this simple yet powerful piece of wisdom from James Clear is that life as we have seen is unpredictable and fluctuates uncontrollably.
+While many of us thrive off of rigorously structured routines those who have systems in place are more likely to be emotionally fulfilled and in turn more productive than those who rely on overly narrow goals.
 Avoid making goals for the sake of making goals, sift through what you want from life, figure out what is essential and make you genuinely happy and build systems that maintain them.